 Center Based Care

 When looking for a day care center, the initial step is to define your needs.
 You should think about how old your child will be upon entering a center, how many hours per day and how many days per week your child will need care, where a good location for the center would be and how much you can afford to pay.
 Names of centers do not reveal a lot about their programs.
-The way to find out about a center’s approach to education and its philosophy is by asking questions.
+The way to find out about a center’s approach to education and its philosophy is by visiting the program and asking questions.

 Once you have obtained a list of day care centers, you are ready to begin contacting them to learn more about their program and philosophy.
 This will help you narrow down your list to only those centers who best match the needs and educational values of you and your family.
 After narrowing the list down to your preferred day care centers, you will then want to schedule a time to visit the program while it is in operation in order to observe the environment and how the providers work with the children.

-The state has specific licensing requirements that group child care centers must meet in order to be licensed to offer child care in the state of Massachusetts.
+The state has specific licensing requirements that child care centers must meet in order to be licensed to offer child care in the state of Massachusetts.
 To read about the licensing requirements that Department of Early Education and Care (EEC) has set forth, please refer to their specific licensing requirements.